xweih/spacewalker/README.md

 **Scenario Description**

-You are responsible for scheduling astronauts' spacewalks to repair 7 malfunctioning satellites that are orbiting Earth.
+The present task in this project is to help schedule astronauts' spacewalks to repair 7 malfunctioning satellites that are orbiting Earth.
 The satellites are arranged in a linear orbital path and need to be repaired before they drift too far off course.
 Each spacewalk team starts from the International Space Station (ISS) (considered as location 0) and can visit multiple satellites in a single spacewalk.

 However, spacewalks are extremely energy-consuming, and an astronaut team can only visit and repair up to 4 satellites per spacewalk.
 After finishing repairs, they must return to the ISS to recharge their oxygen and tools before they can conduct another spacewalk.